Andrew McCutchen Player Props: Pirates vs. Mariners

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .364 this season while batting .269 with 24 walks and 25 runs scored.
+- McCutchen has 42 hits this season and a team-best OBP of .362.

-- Among the qualified batters, he ranks 62nd in batting average, while his on-base percentage ranks 32nd and he is 61st in slugging.
+- Among qualified hitters in MLB, his batting average ranks 62nd, his on-base percentage ranks 33rd, and he is 62nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.